 The condition of your bed also determines how you sleep.
 Get a new organic mattress from Avocado mattress to boost the quality of your sleep.
 They provide soft mattresses that can prevent you from body pain and other problems at night.
 Reduce light in your room to avoid any distractions.

-Use light bedding if the bedroom feels cold or add a heavy blanket if you have severe allergies or sinus problems.
+Use light bedding if the bedroom feels cold or add a heavy wool blanket if you have severe allergies or sinus problems.
 Get sleep accessories that can block any external noise for you to avoid waking up in the middle of the night.
 Bring in an air conditioner to regulate the temperature in your room.

 Deal with mental challenges